 The following information, as with the prior contents of this report, should be read in conjunction with the tree data table and the TCP (Appendix III).

 4.1 Below ground constraints

-The topography of the site comprises a flat northern and eastern area which drops away to the west and south.
+The topography of the site comprises a flat garden.

-Irrespective of the proposed development, none of the seven trees were identified as requiring removal (BS5837 category 'U') for reasons of sound arboricultural practice.
+Irrespective of the proposed development, none of the trees were identified as requiring removal (BS5837 category 'U'), but all were categorised as C quality.